Malakof/mlops_london_firebrigade/README.md

 component.
 Developers can easily add new log messages or adjust logging levels as needed to enhance diagnostics or handle new features.

-Here's a detailed documentation for the `config.py` script in your project, focusing on the parameters it manages.
-This guide is formatted in Markdown to facilitate integration into your project documentation.
+Here's a detailed documentation for the `config.py` script used in the project, focusing on the parameters it manages.

 ## Configuration Parameters Guide